 If the HVAC is in peak operating order, then this method may work to a small degree.
 The reality, though, is that most residential HVAC systems have openings and cracks in the air ducts that lead to air leakage.
 Any heat from a furnace that’s redirected will escape through these openings before they reach any rooms with an open vent.

 Here’s another point: even if the vent is sealed, the room still has other openings, such as the space under the door.
 The room will use this opening to suck air from sections of the home with an opened vent.

 The truth is that HVAC systems work most efficiently when the air is evenly spread out over the home.
 You can’t receive additional air and heat by sealing the vents in unused rooms.
 The air has a natural tendency to rebalance itself in an interior space.
 Sealed vents may just lead to hot and cold spots.

-If you suspect air flow is less than optimal, then call Aurora Edmonds Furnace Cleaning.
-This is the time of year for furnace and dryer vent maintenance.
-The takeaway lesson here is that closing a heating vent is never the way to improve air flow.
+If you suspect heating discrepancies in your home, contact Aurora Edmonds Furnace Cleaning.
+Fall is the ideal season for furnace and dryer vent care.
+The lesson here is that a closed heating vent is not the way to go for improved airflow.

 Serving Seattle, Tacoma, Everett, Bellevue, King Countyand South Snohomish County